CycloneDX/cyclonedx.org/index.md

 ## Introduction

 Modern software is assembled using third-party and open source components, glued together in complex and unique ways, and integrated with original code to achieve the desired functionality.
-An accurate inventory of all components used in the creation of software enables organizations to identify risk.
-Application-specific and organization-wide component inventories allows for greater transparency, promotes software standardization and reuse, and enables rapid impact analysis.
+An accurate inventory of all components enables organizations to identify risk, allows for greater transparency, and enables rapid impact analysis.

 CycloneDX was created for this purpose.